 In year 3, pupils will explore the history of our hunter gatherer ancestors in their Ancient Britain module and then move on to learning about the amazing world of Ancient Egypt.
 Year 3 finish the year learning about the impact that Important Individuals have had on the world.

 The year 4 programme of study takes pupils back in time to the fascinating Roman Era.
 They will also study what life was like during the Victorian Era.
 Their third module focusses on the customs and traditions of The Tudors.

-Year 6 pupils study the drastic change in Britain's political and cultural landscape in the years following the Norman's successful conquest of 1066.
-Year 6 then look at the political, economic and human upheaval caused by the First World War.
+Year 6 look at the political, economic and human upheaval caused by the First World War.
+They also study the drastic change in Britain's political and cultural landscape in the years following the Norman's successful conquest of 1066.

 FOR MORE INFORMATION ABOUT OUR HISTORY CURRICULUM PLEASE MAKE AN APPOINTMENT ON 01279 437590